 Guidance on eligible uses of Fund disbursements by governments is available below.

 Amounts paid to States, the District of Columbia, U.S. Territories, and eligible units of local government are based on population as provided in the CARES Act.
 The CARES Act directs Treasury to use U.S. Census Bureau data for the most recent year for which data is available.
-The amount of payments made to each State will be reduced by the aggregate amount of payments that will be disbursed to eligible local governments within such State that have provided the required certifications to Treasury.
+The amount of payments made to each State was reduced by the aggregate amount of payments that was disbursed to eligible local governments within such State that provided the required certifications to Treasury.
 Additional information on these points can be accessed below.

 A unit of local government eligible for receipt of direct payment includes a county, municipality, town, township, village, parish, borough, or other unit of general government below the State level with a population that exceeds 500,000.
-Eligible local governments must submit the certification required by the CARES Act to Treasury by the deadline set forth below in order to receive payment.
+Eligible local governments were required to submit the certification required by the CARES Act to Treasury by 11:59 pm Eastern Daylight Time on Friday, April 17 in order to receive payment.

-Payments to Tribal Governments are to be determined by the Secretary of the Treasury in consultation with the Secretary of the Interior and Indian Tribes.
-Additional information on payments to Tribal governments is available under Coronavirus Relief Fund Tribal Allocation Methodology, below.
+Payments to Tribal governments have been determined by the Secretary of the Treasury in consultation with the Secretary of the Interior and Indian Tribes.
+Additional information on payments to Tribal governments is available under Coronavirus Relief Fund Tribal Allocation Methodology and Tribal Allocation Methodology for Second Distribution, below.

 - Data sources and the distribution methodology for units of local government.